| |

 Street Raider must operate and try to cope.
 The main screen is your

-Trading Desk, on which you can always see a nonstop "live" stock ticker
+Trading Desk, on which you can always see a moving "live" stock ticker

 tape, a scrolling financial news tape, flickering, constantly updating